Pollyanna McIntosh – star of Irvin Welsh film Filth – words Alan Woods

-On Monday ‘Filth’ made its home entertainment debut, journeying from the big screen to the small screen, as Bruce Robertson’s sordid antics are set to besmirch British homes with a little… well Filth!
+On Monday the film Filth made its home entertainment debut, journeying from the big screen to the small screen, as Bruce Robertson’s sordid antics are set to besmirch British homes with a little… well Filth!

-For young rising Scottish actress Pollyanna McIntosh a.k.a Filth’s Size Queen, this latest adaptation of Irvine Welsh’s work sees a reunion between the actress and the author.
+For young rising Scottish actress Pollyanna McIntosh a.k.a Filth’s Size Queen, this latest adaptation of the Irvine Welsh new book sees a reunion between the actress and the author.
 Pollyanna has made a name for herself through an eclectic choice of roles which range from The Woman in Lucky McKee’s The Woman, the villainous Crime Minister in the BBC kids show M.I.
 HIGH, and Philippa Edwards in Bob Servant Independent for BBC Scotland.
 Past, present and future she remains a transformative actress, adding to this eclectic wardrobe of identities.

-To celebrate the home entertainment release of Filth Pollyanna kindly agreed to offer her thoughts and pen a piece reflecting on her experience starring in one of last year’s boldest films.
+To celebrate the home entertainment release of Filth, Pollyanna McIntosh kindly agreed to offer her thoughts and pen a piece reflecting on her experience starring in one of last year’s boldest films (and working with Irvine Welsh).

 Hi FLUX readers,

-The first film I ever did, at seventeen, was The Acid House, I had a tiny role and I was pleased as punch because I had read everything Irvine Welsh had written up to that point.
+The first film I ever did, at seventeen, was The Acid House.
+I had a tiny role and I was pleased as punch because I had read everything Irvine had written up to that point – even the Irvine Welsh short stories!
 Doing FILTH was like coming full circle and similarly exciting.

-I’ve always loved Irvine’s work.
+I’ve always loved Irvine Welsh’s work.
 I remember this absolute tool of an older man harping on about how shallow Trainspotting was (the movie had just come out) “Just a film glamorising heroin!” and I was so impassioned about the writing that I gave him a right earful.
 “It’s about growing apart from your mates and finding your own identity, taking a leap and if you think starving cats and dead babies are glamorous then you’re going to some weird parties!”
-I was seventeen (just before I auditioned for The Acid House) and I think he was a little taken aback.
+I was a strongly Scottish actress – seventeen (just before I auditioned for The Acid House) and I think he was a little taken aback.

 After reading the book of Filth it knocked me on my ass so hard that I had to take a break and not read any more of his for a while.
 So I was really interested and surprised when I heard that it was being made into a film.
 I thought gosh how are they going to handle this, because that character is so hard to live with when you’re reading it, to see life through his eyes.
 I now know that Irvine, when he wrote it, found it was quite a stressful experience to live through his head for that long as well.
 I think together him and Jon S Baird, along with that cast and crew, did a fine, fine job.